Bundesbank chief warns of risks from cheap money

 | WIESBADEN, Germany

-WIESBADEN, Germany The dip in oil prices will save German companies and individuals 25 billion euros (18.5 billion pounds) this year, the head of the Bundesbank said on Tuesday, as he warned of the perils of keeping the cost of money too low.
+WIESBADEN, Germany The dip in oil prices will save German companies and individuals 25 billion euros ($28 billion) this year, the head of the Bundesbank said on Tuesday, as he warned of the perils of keeping the cost of money too low.

 "The expansionary monetary policy should not go on for longer than is absolutely necessary," Jens Weidmann told an audience near Frankfurt, saying the economic recovery in the 19-member euro zone was holding steady.

-The remarks from Weidmann illustrate the continued scepticism in Germany about the need to extend the European Central Bank's 1-trillion-euro-plus money printing programme.
+The remarks from Weidmann illustrate the continued scepticism in Germany about the need to extend the European Central Bank's 1-trillion-euro-plus money printing program.

 While such opposition cannot prevent extra money printing, it can delay any such move.